Autumn 2025

 Duty to report

 Learn about your required duty to report incidents as an Ohio State employee.
-Note that all employers must report incidents of sexual assault immediately, and in addition, all university faculty must also report all incidents of discrimination, harassment, sexual misconduct and prohibited relationships.
+Note that all employees must report incidents of sexual assault immediately, and in addition, all university faculty must also report all incidents of discrimination, harassment, sexual misconduct and prohibited relationships.

 Additional resources for undergraduate classes